aligholamee/OS-Process-Management/README.md

 Before a process can send or receive a message, the queue must be initialized through the msgget function.
 Operations to send and receive messages are performed by the msgsnd() and msgrcv() functions, respectively.
 When a message is sent, its text is copied to the message queue.
 The msgsnd() and msgrcv() functions can be performed as either blocking or non-blocking operations.
 Non-blocking operations allow for asynchronous message transfer -- the process is not suspended as a result of sending or receiving a message.
 In blocking or synchronous message passing the sending process cannot continue until the message has been transferred or has even been acknowledged by a receiver.
 IPC signal and other mechanisms can be employed to implement such transfer.
 A blocked message operation remains suspended until one of the following three conditions occurs:

-    The call succeeds.
+1- The call succeeds.
-    The process receives a signal.
+2- The process receives a signal.
-    The queue is removed.
+3- The queue is removed.

 # IPC: Passing Data Through Message Queues Using PIPE
 I will implement two processes, such that the first process reads the content of a file, e.g., file.txt , and passes it to the second process through a message queue.
 Upon receipt of the file content, the second process will count and print out the number of words in the file.

+# Using the program to pass the message through the queue
+Simply compile the Reciever.c first and Sender.c next. then you'll get a notification which show the connection through the tunnel is established successfully.
+Then write the message you want to pass in the sender's terminal.
+Please remember that the input source descriptor is set to terminal by default, so the data will be grabbed from terminal currently. to compile the code just follow the instructions below in the image: